Peninsula ECO project

 Along the peninsula between Rye and Portsea, more than 16,000 properties currently rely on septic tanks and onsite treatment plants to manage household sewage.
 Due to ageing, failing and poorly maintained septic tanks there is evidence of waste polluting groundwater, waterways and the environment in the region.

-To address this, South East Water is rolling out one of the largest pressure sewer constructions in Australian history.
-With this comes an Early Connection Option (ECO), enabling customers to connect to the new sewerage system up to 16 years earlier than scheduled.
+To address this, South East Water is rolling out one of the largest pressure sewer constructions in Australian history and the Peninsula ECO Project team has connected over 1000 properties within the first 16 months.

 Need more information?